D2IP-TUB/DaskRahaBaran/README.md

 # Raha and Her Younger Sister Baran
 Detecting and correcting erroneous values are key steps in data cleaning.
 Error detection/correction systems usually require a user to provide input configurations in the form of integrity constraints or statistical parameters.
 However, providing a complete, yet correct, set of configurations for each new dataset is tedious and error-prone, as the user has to know about both the dataset and the data cleaning system upfront.

 Raha and Baran are new configuration-free error detection and correction systems, respectively.
 On an abstract level, both Raha and Baran follow the same novel two-step formulation of the error detection/correction task that achieves both high precision and recall.
 First, each base error detector/corrector generates an initial set of potential data errors/corrections.
 This step particularly increases the achievable recall bound of the error detection/correction task.
 Then, Raha/Baran ensembles the output of these base error detectors/correctors into one final set of data errors/corrections in a semi-supervised manner.
 In fact, Raha/Baran iteratively asks the user to annotate a tuple, i.e., marking/fixing a few data errors.
 Raha/Baran learns to generalize the user-provided error detection/correction examples to the rest of dataset, accordingly.
 This step particularly preserves high precision of the error detection/correction task.
 Furthermore, both systems can leverage historical data to optimize the data cleaning task on the dataset at hand, according to transfer learning.

+# DaskRaha and DaskBaran

+The semi-supervised approaches Raha and Baran display competitive performance in general cleaning scenarios.
+However the effectiveness comes at high runtime costs.
+In this work, we improve the runtimes of Raha and Baran by proposing a new Dask-based parallel architecture that enhances CPU utilization.
+Further, we propose a shared memory model, allowing concurrently running workers to access shared objects, thereby reducing memory consumption by avoiding duplicated data for each worker.
+Our approach demonstrates significant runtime improvements compared to the previous versions of Raha and Baran, which are end-to-end holistic systems.

 ## Installation